Hill Dickinson Stadium

-Hill Dickinson Stadium, known as Bramley-Moore Dock Stadium or Everton Stadium during construction, is a football stadium at Bramley-Moore Dock in Vauxhall, Liverpool, England.
+Hill Dickinson Stadium, known as Bramley-Moore Dock Stadium or Everton Stadium during construction and renamed for sponsorship reasons, is a football stadium at Bramley-Moore Dock in Vauxhall, Liverpool, England.
 It is the home ground of Premier League club Everton, replacing Goodison Park.

-Bramley-Moore is a former commercial dock and it is intended that the new stadium will become the heart of a new mixed-use development in the area containing shops, housing, gym and other venues.
+Bramley-Moore is a former commercial dock and it is intended that the new stadium will become the heart of a new mixed-use development in the area containing shops, housing, sport facilities and other venues.
 Upon opening, it became the eighth largest football stadium in England, and the eleventh largest stadium in Britain.
-The stadium will also be a host venue for UEFA Euro 2028 and has already hosted the 2025 Rugby League Ashes.
+The stadium will also be a host venue for UEFA Euro 2028 as well as host for one game in the 2026 Nations Championship and has already hosted the 2025 Rugby League Ashes.